Google AdSense is a great way to monetize your website. Even relatively new blogs can earn an income using Google AdSense.

 Text advertisements are as the name suggests.
 Text ads can work great particularly if your website has a lot of images already.

 Text advertisements are the format that Google recommends and the majority of websites will see results from text ads.

 If your website is mostly text, image advertisements can be a good option.
-Website owners can sometimes worry that display ads such as images and video can affect load times.
+Website owners can sometimes worry that display ads such as images and videos can affect load times.